Beaver Builder and accessibility

 - Helping authors create accessible sites

 WordPress has its own accessibility team, which monitors and reports accessibility of the admin UI.
-Some of the Page Builder authoring user interface (UI) accessibility comes from and is limited by WordPress accessibility.
+Some of the Beaver Builder editor's user interface (UI) accessibility comes from and is limited by WordPress accessibility.

-Thanks to the help of John Russell, Page Builder has improved accessibility for advanced modules.
+Thanks to the help of John Russell, Beaver Builder has improved accessibility for advanced modules.

 Improvements to authoring environment